fmaussion/acinn_litsem/docs/orga.rst

 Book recommendation
 -------------------

-I can warmly recommend the book by Joshua Schimel: *Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded* (Oxford university press).
+I warmly recommend reading the book by Joshua Schimel: *Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded* (Oxford university press).